t0m/select2-bootstrap-css/README.md

 Simple CSS to make Select2 widgets fit in with Bootstrap.

-* NOTE: This is the original legacy repo.
+* NOTE: This is the legacy repo.
 You probably want the official one here: https://github.com/select2/select2-bootstrap-theme

 --------------------------------------------------